CausesBy Mayo Clinic Staff

-Here are some of the most common causes of true under-eye circles.
+Some of the most common causes of true under-eye circles are:

 - Atopic dermatitis (eczema)